What is GPDPR - the "NHS Data Grab" - NHS National Opt Out and Type1 Opt Out explained, and forms

 • identify new treatments and medicines through health research

-If you would not like your GP data shared with NHS Digital using the GPDPR, you need to register an Type1 Opt-Out with your GP Practice, by sending in a paper form, i.e. probably before the 24th August 2021.
+If you would not like your GP data shared with NHS Digital using the GPDPR, you need to register an Type1 Opt Out with your GP Practice, by sending in a paper form, i.e. probably before the 24th August 2021.
 To help your GP Practice manage the work-load, the earlier, the better [update 22/6/2021 each GP Practice will now set its own deadline]

 In this article we explain:

-How to opt out of sharing your data through the new GP Data for Planning and Research extract - GPDPR
+How to opt out of sharing your data - GP Data Planning and Research extract - GPDPR

-If you don’t want your identifiable patient data to be shared for purposes except for your own care, you can opt-out by registering either a Type 1 Opt-out or a Type2 National Data Opt-out, or both.
-This opt-outs are different, and they are explained in more detail below.
+If you don’t want your identifiable patient data to be shared for purposes except for your own care, you can opt out by registering either a Type 1 Opt out form, or a NHS National Data Opt Out, or both.
+These opt outs are different, and they are explained in more detail below.

 Your individual care will not be affected if you opt out using either option.

 If you live in England and want to stop your GP data leaving your GP practice for purposes other than your direct care, you can do so by filling in and giving or posting this form to your GP Practice before the 24th of August [your GP Practice may have a different opt out deadline].
 Also, please note that NHS Digital have been planning to retire the Type1 Opt Out, and combine it with the NHS National Data Opt Out for some time.
 So if you do decide to use this opt out, keep an eye out for letters from your GP, or NHS-D, about any changes being made to the Type1 Opt Out.

 You can download the form in .PDF, .ODT or MS Word format by pressing these buttons.

-warning: it can take NHS Digital up to 21 days to process the NHS National Data Opt Out, so you need to use it before
+Warning: it can take NHS Digital up to 21 days to process the NHS National Data Opt Out, so you need to use it before

-If it’s just for yourself, use NHS Digital’s online National Data Opt-out process – this process only works for individuals aged 13 and over.
-Or, you can use the NHS App to set a Type2 Opt-Out.
+If it’s just for yourself, use NHS Digital’s online NHS National Data Opt Out process – this process only works for individuals aged 13 and over.
+Or, you can use the NHS App to set a NHS National Opt Out.

 If you have children under 13, you need to fill in this form [PDF] and e-mail or post it back to NHS Digital – this form works for both you and your children.